Birmingham – a city in the midst of a revolution, an uprising of local.

 Stuff your face with this epic meat and cheese board at Arch 13

 Spruce up your home with a jam jar light from The Workshop Below

 Get hooked on Low ’N’ Slow – and then post a picture of his food on Instagram to make everyone else jealous

 Dote on the growing cadre of awesome photographers in Birmingham – here’s one from our good friend, Ross Jukes

 Join local charity Love Brum and help support the city and its local charities

-Special thanks to Verity Milligan, Ross Jukes, Dave Musson, Tom Bird, Suzanne Lea Smith, Chris Fletcher and Jack Spicer Adams for some of the brilliant images featured above.
+Special thanks to Verity Milligan, Ross Jukes, The Fat Foodie, Patty Master, Jake’s Food Bible, Dave Musson, Tom Bird, Suzanne Lea Smith, Chris Fletcher, OCUK Photography and Jack Spicer Adams for some of the brilliant images featured above.